 Steering left (initially) to start your right turn towards the gate, the caravan will swing out to your right as you reverse.

 You would therefore expect the side of the caravan to become more visible in the right mirror.

 Looking at the left mirror now would show the rear of the caravan has moved out of view.
 Notice, the wall is not visible in this mirror either as it is on the other side of the vehicles.

-It's easy to forget that the images in the mirror views are reflections, rather than direct window views.
+It's easy to mistakenly interpret these mirror views as rear-facing camera views instead of reflections in real mirrors.
 However, if you look at the 'SWIFT' logo on the caravan you'll see it is reversed, indicating that this is truly a reflected, mirror view.